 The simple answer is yes, buy new.
-Bottle teats get used regularly and over time the silicone will weaken and deteriorate, so they should be checked regularly, especially once your baby's teeth start coming through.
-Boiling water used to sterilise teats can make the silicone sticky and unusable.
-A broken teat can be a choking hazard.
-For the safety of your baby and the short lifespan of the product, experts suggest you buy new teats for each baby you need to bottlefeed.
+The silicone of bottle teats will weaken and deteriorate over time, so they should be checked regularly, especially once your baby’s teeth start coming through.
+Boiling water used to sterilise teats can make the silicone sticky and unusable, and a broken teat can also be a choking hazard.

 © Immediate Media Company Ltd 2012.
 This website is owned and published by Immediate Media Company Limited. www.immediatemedia.co.uk